Ivanwk/data-analyst-portfolio/Covid19Data/README.md

 ## Data Set
 Covid-19 data from Feb 4 2020 to Nov 18 2022 from [Our World in Data](https://ourworldindata.org/covid-deaths).

+Separate the data set into two sets with corresponding information: covid_deaths and covid_vaccinations (file is too large to be uploaded to GitHub).

 ## SQL